-Impact Management Objective: To appoint a suitably qualified and experienced Environmental Contro l Officer.
+Impact Management Objective: To appoint a suitably qualified and experienced Environmental Control Officer.
 Potential impact to avoid Failure to appoint an ECO will result in non-compliance with the requirements of the EMPr.
-Impact Management Outcome The requirements of the EMPr are implemented and monitored during all phases of the development, which will promote impact Management Colcome sound environmental management on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period activities commence on site.
-The appointed ECO must are requirements specified in the E The appointed ECO must b e advised of the construction start date, before any activities ECO can perform a pre-commencement inspection and plan for Long Island Trading 44 (Pty) Ltd During design phase

-Performance Indicator A qualified ECO is appointed prior to the commencement of any construction activities (including pre-construction set-up activities) on site. ----------------------- ---
+Impact Management Outcome The requirements of the EMPr are implemented and monitored during all phases of the development, which will promote Impact Management Obleome sound environmental management on site.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period A suitably qualified and expe rienced Environmental Control Officer must be appointed before Johannes Jurie Klue.
+During design phase any activities commence on si te.
+The appointed ECO must act dhere to the requirements stated in Chapter 15 and any other requirements specified in the E requirements specified in the Environmental Authorisation.
+The appointed ECO must be advised of the construction start date, before any activities commence on site so that the ECO can perform a pre-commencement inspection and plan for environmental awareness training of construction workers.
+Performance Indicator A qualified ECO is appointed prior to the commencement of any construction activities (incl uding pre-construction set-up renormance indicator activities) on site.